 1. Two people take turns placing rooks on the chessboard (one rook at a time) so that they do not beat each other.
 (Who placed which rook is not taken into account.
 You cannot place a rook even under the battle of your own rook.)
 Whoever cannot place a rook loses.
 Who will win if played correctly - first or second?

-2. Anya and Tanya write out an 8-digit number, putting the numbers in order, starting with the highest digit.
-Anya starts.
-Can Tanya get the number to be divisible by 9?
+2. George and Frederik write out an 8-digit number, putting the numbers in order, starting with the highest digit.
+George starts.
+Can Frederik get the number to be divisible by 9?

 3. The rook is on square a1.
 During a turn, you are allowed to move it any number of cells to the right or any number of cells up.
 The winner is the one who places the rook on the h8 square.
 Who has a winning strategy?